Minnesota lawmaker who survived shooting shares harrowing account of how the attack unfolded

 (CNN) — Minnesota state Sen. John Hoffman and his wife, Yvette Hoffman, shared details of the harrowing morning nearly a week ago when a man in a silicone mask who knocked on their door and identified himself as a police officer shot them repeatedly.

-In a statement released Thursday night and obtained by CNN affiliate KARE, the couple publicly describes for the first time the targeted shooting in their Champlin, Minnesota, home that left them critically injured.
+In a statement released Thursday night and obtained by CNN, the couple publicly describes for the first time the targeted shooting in their Champlin, Minnesota, home that left them critically injured.

 The night before the shooting, the Hoffmans had returned home from a dinner hosted by the Minnesota Democratic-Farmer-Labor Party and went to bed, the statement said.
 But they were awakened around 2 a.m.
 Saturday by someone pounding on the front door and shouting, asking to enter and identifying himself as a police officer, the family recounted.